 A Flexible Itinerary for 3 Days in Sydney [2024]

 How much can you fit into 3 days in Sydney?
-Plan your itinerary carefully, and you can cover quite a bit of ground.
-Today we will help you out with a perfect itinerary for a first-time visit to Sydney.
+You can cover quite a bit of ground if you plan your time carefully.
+Today we will help you out with a perfect itinerary for a first-time visit to the harbour city.

-Sydney is a big city with more attractions and famous landmarks than you can comfortably fit into a 3-day itinerary or a long weekend, so the first thing you need to do is accept you won’t see it all and hone in on things that interest you most.
+Sydney is a big city with more attractions and landmarks than you can fit into a 3-day itinerary or a long weekend escape, so accept you won’t see it all and focus on what interests you most.

-If you are on a longer Australia trip you might even decide you want to stretch to five days so you can add a day trip to the Blue Mountains.
+If you’re on a long Australia trip, you might want to stretch it to five days to add a day trip to the Blue Mountains.
+We’ve included a basic itinerary and ideas for those who want to splurge on a once-in-a-lifetime trip, so let’s start planning.

 This page contains affiliate links.
 You can find our full disclosure policy here.

-We are Sydneysiders who have spent more than two decades working with visitors.
-This experience has given us a good insight into what most visitors enjoy and allowed us to fine-tune these ideas into three action-packed days.
+What qualifies us to give this advice?
+We’re Sydneysiders with over two decades working with visitors, giving us insight into what most enjoy and allowing us to fine-tune ideas into three action-packed days.

 Our goal with this itinerary is to give you general ideas that suit most visits.
-We have specific articles if you are travelling with kids or teens or visiting Sydney for a honeymoon or special occasion.
-We have also published plenty of special interests guides on street art and bushwalking.
+If you are travelling with kids, teens, honeymooning, or celebrating a special occasion in Sydney, we have specific articles for you.
+We also have special interest guides on street art and bushwalking.

-Before we begin, let’s go over some basics, like where to stay and how to get around.
-If you already have these covered, scroll down to the itineraries and dig right in!
+Before we begin, let’s go over where to stay and how to get around.
+If you’re covered, scroll down to the itineraries and dig in!

 Before you leave home